SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 	git apply plugins/sap/wireshark-master-2.0.patch

-   Use the patch file according to the version being build.

 4) Perform a new build including the plugin.
-At the root directory run:

-    nmake -f Makefile.nmake all

 ### Building on OSX ###